google/zetasql/docs/functions-and-operators.md

     UNION ALL
   SELECT
     NEW Album(
-      'The Beetles' AS band,
+      'The Roadlands' AS band,
-      'Rubber Soul' AS album_name,
+      'Grit' AS album_name,
-      ['The Word', 'Wait', 'Nowhere Man'] AS song) AS album_col, NEW Chart(
+      ['The Way', 'Awake', 'Lost Things'] AS song) AS album_col, NEW Chart(
       'Billboard' AS chart_name,
       1 as rank) AS chart_col